Pharmaceutical Chemistry in Taipei

 Students will be housed in double rooms in a dormitory on the Activity Center campus on the Academia Sinica campus.
 All rooms are equipped with telephone, internet connection, TV, and a refrigerator.
 The campus includes the following gym facilities: a swimming pool, a fitness room, badminton and tennis courts, an indoor jogging track, and a basketball/volleyball court.
 There are computers available in the life science library located in the institute of biological chemistry, which is approximately 5 minutes walking distance from the activity center.

 UC Davis reserves the right to change the accommodation location.
 Should this be necessary, we will arrange comparable lodging.
 Please note that elevators, air conditioners and other modern conveniences may not be available in all locations.

 Video Spotlight: "How To Use the Taipei MRT 如何用台北的捷運 - Life in Taiwan"

-Meals are not included in the cost of the program.
-Students may purchase meals on or off campus.
+Breakfast is included in the cost of the program.
+Students may purchase all other meals on or off campus.
 On campus, there is a Chinese restaurant, a Western restaurant, and a cafe.
 In addition, there are many restaurants located within a 5-10 walk from the dorm.
 Meals in the campus restaurants are partially subsidized by the Academia Sinica for employees and students and thus are very inexpensive, costing only NT$40-65 ($1.25-$2.00) for lunch or dinner.

 Trying new food at the night markets is always a favorite activity.